 Le Conquet is an attractive fishing village (crabs are the most popular catch here) at the remote western tip of Brittany, in the Finistère department, where it is almost the most western point in mainland France.

-Most visitors to the region are here to explore the cliffs, coastline with its rocky outcrops and islands that permeate this part of the coast, that has been less touched by tourism than much of Brittany, and of course for the lovely beaches.
+Most visitors to the region are here to explore the cliffs and coastline with its rocky outcrops and islands that permeate this part of the coast, that has been less touched by tourism than much of Brittany, and of course for the lovely beaches.

 Exploring Le Conquet